scalameta/metals-vscode/README.md

 - `Metals: Go to super method` - immediately goes to the parent of the method the cursor is pointing to

-- `Metals: Reveal super method hierachy` - displays the full method hierachy and enables to move to any parent, it is best used with the Metals Quick Pick extension.
+- `Metals: Reveal super method hierarchy` - displays the full method hierarchy and enables to move to any parent, it is best used with the Metals Quick Pick extension.